 BIT Event bit name Fault symbol Bit Set condition Bit reset condition 0 (LSB) Spare bit SPARE 1 AC Fail AC Fault condition occurs and it is Entire Event Register is cleared when user sends 2 Over Temperature OTP enabled.
-The fault can set "FEVE?" command to read the register.
-3 Foldback FOLD a bit, but when the fault clears "CLS" and power-up also clear the Fault Event 4 Over Voltage OVP the bit remains Register.
+The fault can set "FEVE?" command to read 3 Foldback FOLD a bit, but when "CLS" and power-up also 4 Over Voltage OVP the bit remains Register.
 (The Fault Event 5 Shut Off SO set.
 Register is not cleared by RST) 6 Output Off OFF 7(MSB) Enable ENA